JerrelMitchell/little-shop-redux/workflow_notes.md

 1. Run migrations using AR's DSL `rake db:migrate`.

 ##
-1. Add seeds to seeds.rb and seed the databse `rake db:seed`
+1. Add seeds to seeds.rb and seed the database `rake db:seed`